IA-Cardiologia-husa/Cardioversion/README.md

 # Outcome Analysis in Elective Electrical Cardioversion of Atrial Fibrillation Patients: Development and Validation of a Machine-learning Prognostic Model

 The code for the development of this Machine Learning is based in a set of luigi scripts built for this purpose.
-The most current version of these scripts can be found at: https://github.com/IA-Cardiologia-husa/KoopaML
+The most current version of these scripts can be found at: https://github.com/IA-Cardiologia-husa/KoopaML.
+An online calculator has been built with these models and can be found at https://colab.research.google.com/drive/1TbHf9waHNQYHQJhu5M9iqnpO5AESGDO5 .
 To run this Python code you will need:

 - luigi